 Since you’re not always going to have the luxury of working on big, mega-bucks accounts, you might as well read about them and take inspiration.

-The lesson: Read more books related to your field of interest and sooner.
+The lesson: Listen to podcasts like Contentious and read more books related to your field of interest and sooner.
 I waited until I was running my own business to start my obsession with entrepreneurial books, and I wish I started ten years ago.
 It makes me wonder how much more I’d know now.
-Click here for my top picks.
+Click here for my top reading picks.

 4. Your network is your net worth